 You’ll also find “stereo” speakers on the bottom edge.
 I put that in quotes because the speakers generate a stereo effect when the iPad is held vertically.
 If you tip it over on its side, which is what most people do when they watch video, the sound then comes lopsidedly from one edge.
 The stereo effect is lost.
 Moreover, it’s easy to accidentally cover the speakers with your hand when you hold it this way.

 Last, there are pogo pins on one side edge.
 This allows the iPad to connect to the new Smart Keyboard from Apple without requiring pairing or Bluetooth.

 The design begins to look dated when you glance at the screen.
 You know, the thing you’ll spend most of your iPad time staring at.
 The issue is the bezels, which are simply monstrous.
 The iPad Pro and new iPad Air feature slim(mer) bezels.
 This is another carry over that Apple should have been left behind.
 The majority of phones and many tablets these days are sold with “all-screen” faces, meaning bezels are kept to a minimum.
 Apple eschews that design philosophy here, and the iPad suffers for it.

 As for the screen itself, I have no complaints.
 The size is nice at 10.2 inches and the resolution is more than crisp enough to make high-definition video look good.
 Toss in the massive 500nit brightness and you have a wonderful display to look at.
 If you want that all-screen look, you’re going to have to upgrade to the iPad Air.

 Related: Apple iPad Pro review

-Apple’s eighth-gen iPad is certainly a fine piece of hardware for the money, but I can’t help but think that Apple stuck with the design one year too many.
+Apple’s eighth-gen iPad is certainly a fine piece of hardware for the money, I can’t help but think that Apple stuck with the same old design one year too many.